Edward Low: Life in Boston

 As he advanced in age, Low tired of pickpocketing and thievery and turned to burglary.
 Eventually, he left England, and traveled alone to the New World around 1710.
 He spent three to four years in various locations, before settling in Boston, Massachusetts.
 On 12 August 1714, he married Eliza Marble at the First Church of Boston.
 They had a son, who died when he was an infant, and then a daughter named Elizabeth, born in the winter of 1719.

-Eliza died in childbirth, leaving Low with his daughter.
+Eliza died in childbirth, leaving Low with his infant daughter.
 The loss of his wife had a profound effect on Low: in his later career of piracy, he would often express regret for the daughter he left behind, and refused to press-gang married men into joining his crews.
 He would also allow women to return to port safely.
 At first working honestly as a rigger, in early 1722 he joined a gang of twelve men on a sloop headed for Honduras, where they planned to collect a shipment of logs for resale in Boston.

 Low was employed as a patron, supervising the loading and carrying of the logs.
-One day, he returned to the ship when hungry, but was told by the captain he would have to wait to eat, and that he and his men would have to be satisfied with a ration of rum.
+One day, he returned to the ship hungry, but was told by the captain he would have to wait to eat, and that he and his men would have to be satisfied with their ration of rum.
 At this, Low "took up a loaded musket and fired at the captain but missed him, [and] shot another poor fellow through the throat".

 Following this failed mutiny, Low and his friends were forced to leave the boat.
-A day later, Low led the twelve-man gang—which included Francis Farrington Spriggs, who went on to become a notorious pirate in his own right—in taking over a small sloop off the coast of Rhode Island.
+A day later, Low led the twelve-man gang, including Francis Farrington Spriggs, who went on to become a notorious pirate in his own right, to commandeer a small sloop off the coast of Rhode Island.
 Killing one man during the theft, Low and his crew turned pirate, determined "to go in her, make a black Flag, and declare War against all the World."